browniebroke/netlify-builds/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.6, 3.7 and 3.8.
-Check the build and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python all supported Python version.
+Check the CI build and make sure that the tests pass everywhere.

 ## Tips